 Green on black.
 One font.
 One grid.
 The design language of the digital void — code rain, terminal readouts, and interfaces that feel like they're running the world.

-#00FF41 carries no aesthetic weight — only semantic weight.
+#00FF41 carries semantic weight.
 A single green character on a near-black screen hits like a system alert because the surrounding monochrome trains the eye to read color as information.
-Use Matrix green for things that are on.
-Nothing else.
+Reserve Matrix green for things that are on.

 The grid is the character

 Monospaced type has a fixed character width — every letter identical.
 This creates a natural grid: columns align, numbers stack, everything is a multiple of the character width and line height.
-The grid isn't imposed on the content.
-It emerges from the type itself.
+The grid emerges from the type itself.

 Constraint creates the signal